saltycroissants/web-portfolio-2021/README.md

-# Getting Started with Create React App
+# Web portfolio by eunji lee

-Web portfolio by eunji lee
+Made in year 2021 with react
-Made in year 2021 with react and firebase
+-> firebase is to be added if neccesary